-Study success and you'll discover that mindset plays a key role in just about any endeavour - and it's no different when it comes to taking charge of your health and making positive lifestyle changes.
+Study success and you'll discover that mindset plays a key role in just about any endeavour - and it's no different when it comes to taking charge of your health, wellness and making positive lifestyle changes.

 The biggest challenge with maintaining (or developing) a "self care" mindset, is first overcoming the limiting belief systems about health.